 Our cancer drugs section has a separate page about each individual cancer drug, so you can see whether your drug is likely to cause fatigue.
 Even if a drug can cause fatigue, it may not affect you that way.
 Drugs affect people in different ways and it is not possible to tell in advance who will feel very tired.
 It depends on

 - The drug or combination of drugs you are having

 - How you have reacted to drug treatment in the past

 We have detailed information in our section about cancer related fatigue.
-It includes the causes of fatigue, how fatigue is measured and how fatigue is treated.
+It includes information on the causes and treatment of fatigue.
 You can look there if you can’t find what you are looking for here.

 Fatigue can cause any of the following symptoms but they can also be due to other things

 - Lack of energy – you may just want to stay in bed all day

 - Feeling that you just can’t be bothered to do much